onkan2005/minecraft-server-set-up/README.md

 ```

 **Explanation:**
-Automatically starts the server when Debian boots.
+Ensures the Minecraft server automatically starts when the system boots.

 ---